buildingblocs/2019/index.md

 ## Format

 Continuing the success of BuildingBloCS '17 and BuidlingBloCS '18, 2019 will the year of breakthroughs!
 This year, BuildingBloCS expands its expected target audience to both **10 000 Computing and Non-Computing students**.
 We hope to bring forth the idea that Computing is essential to the future of Singapore.
 Pre-events leading up to the official conference will also enhance students' engagement, building them up for the finale where all will convene at NUS School of Computing for a day of fun, interaction, learning and prizes!
-Through BuildingBloCS '19, we hope we can continue to spark the passion for Computing among students!
+Through BuildingBloCS '19, we hope to spark a **long-lasting passion** for Computing among students!

 ## Pre-events